John E. Woodward

-John E. Woodward (May 24, 1870 – August 4, 1944) was a career officer in the United States Army.
+John Edwin Woodward (May 24, 1870 – August 4, 1944) was a career officer in the United States Army.
 A veteran of the Spanish–American War, Philippine–American War, Moro Rebellion, Pancho Villa Expedition, and World War I, he served from 1892 to 1934 and attained the rank of brigadier general.
 Woodward was most notable for his command of the 113th Infantry Regiment, Camp Upton, 152d Depot Brigade, 24th Infantry Brigade, 151st Depot Brigade, and 12th Division.

 A native of Poultney, Vermont, Woodward was raised in the village of Rutland, Vermont, where his father served as police chief, and he was an 1887 graduate of Rutland High School.
 In 1888 he began attendance at the United States Military Academy (West Point); he graduated in 1892 and was commissioned as a second lieutenant of Infantry.
 Assigned initially to the 16th Infantry Regiment, Woodward served at Fort Douglas, Utah.
 He served in Cuba during the Spanish–American War and received promotion to first lieutenant.

 Woodward served in the Philippines during the Philippine–American War and in 1901 he was promoted to captain in the 29th Infantry Regiment.
 Between 1901 and 1910, Woodward served at several posts in the United States, including Fort Douglas and Fort Sheridan, Illinois, and was twice more stationed in the Philippines.
 From 1910 to 1912, Woodward commanded Company L, 9th Infantry Regiment at Fort Jay, New York.
 He served in the Philippines again from 1912 to 1915, and was promoted to major in the 24th Infantry Regiment.
 From March to September 1915, he commanded the post at Camp Eldridge in the Laguna province.
 Woodward served in China in 1915 and 1916, first with the 15th Infantry Regiment in Tianjin, and later as commander of the garrison at Dongshan.